Classification approach based on association rules mining for unbalanced data

 \section{Introduction}

-This paper deals with the supervised classification when the response variable is binary and its class distribution is unbalanced.
-In such situation, standard methods such as logistic regression \cite{Bscarpa}, classification tree, discriminant analysis, etc \cite{MenardiTorel2010} do not make it possible to build an efficient classification function.
-They tends to focus on the prevalent class and to ignore the other one.
-Several works were devoted on this subject, even in the recent past, as well as from the conventional statistical point of view as such that of machine learning.
-Some works among them will consider the improvement of the regression models' fitting to produce a classification function with a small prediction bias without loosing interesting features of the standard methods as the ability to evaluate the contribution of each covariate in the variations of target class probability (regression methods) or the identification of the risk pattern (tree method).
+This paper deals with the binary classification task when the target class has the lower probability of occurrence.
+In such situation, standard methods such as logistic regression \cite{Bscarpa}, classification tree, discriminant analysis, etc. do not make it possible to build an effective classification function \cite{menardi_training_2014}.
+They tend to focus on the prevalent class and to ignore the target class.
+Several works were devoted on this subject, even in the recent past, as well as from the conventional statistical viewpoint as such that of machine learning.
+Some works among them will consider the improvement of the regression models' fitting to produce a classification function with a small prediction bias without loosing interesting features of the standard methods as the ability to evaluate the contribution of each covariate in the variations of target class probability (regression methods) or the identification of the pattern correlated with the target class(tree method).
 Alternative approaches consist in aggregation techniques like boosting and bagging \cite{Hualin2007} which combine multiple classification functions with large individual error rate to produce a new classification function with smaller error rate \cite{Breiman96}.

-Our aims is to propose a statistical learning method that provides an efficient classifier and allows to identify correlated relevant patterns with the response relevant pattern.
+Our aims is to propose a statistical learning method that provides an effective classifier and allows to identify relevant patterns correlated with the target class.
 To achieve this goal we took the route toward the association rules learning which is a well known method in the area of data mining.
-It is used when dealing with large database for unsupervised discovery of local-patterns that express hidden and potential valuable relationships between input variables.
-In considering association rules from a supervised statistical learning point of view, a relevant set of weak classifiers is obtained from which one derives a classification function that performs well.
-Such an approach is not actually new since it has been already considered in the machine learning literature \cite{JLiFahey2009}.
-In the present work we aim at inserting it within the traditional framework of the statistics and showing its relevance by its application to a problem of the real world
+It is used when dealing with large database for unsupervised discovery of local-patterns that express hidden and potential valuable relationships between feature variables.
+In considering association rules from a supervised statistical learning viewpoint, a relevant set of weak classifiers is obtained from which one derives a classification function that performs well.
+Such an approach is not actually new since it has been already considered in the machine learning literature \cite{JliKelman2005}.
+In the present work we aim at inserting it within the traditional framework of the statistics and showing its relevance by its application to real datasets.